 Fostering improvements in shrimp aquaculture by engaging producers directly and inclusively to build the incentives and realistic tools needed to improve the shrimp industry supply chain.

 Working to build sustainability tools and processes into southeast Asian fisheries and aquaculture operations to help ensure global food security.

 Follow our progress and stay up to date with news and events by following ASIC on Facebook and Twitter.

-To learn how to work with ASIC and how to support our efforts, contact ASIC today.
+To learn how you can be involved with ASIC and support our efforts, please contact us!